DucksIncoming/VC-Mask/README.md

 # VC-Mask

 Software for use with a custom built voice changer mask.
-Captures the speakers voice using a microphone, modifies it through code to cause the voice to sound more masculine or feminine, depending on settings, and retransmits the sound.
+Captures the speakers voice using a microphone, modifies it through code to cause the voice to sound more higher or lower, depending on settings, and retransmits the sound.

 Current Status: Incomplete